pulumi/foundational-training/module-09-policy-as-code/exercises/README.md

 1. Pulumi policy packs work against resources that are already deployed.
 To see this in action, set the S3 bucket tagging rule to `mandatory` and rerun a Pulumi command.
 It should fail (even on a preview):
 1. Change the `aws.s3.Bucket` resource to comply with the policy and make the policy pass.
 1. Now, change the tagging rule to `remediate` and write a `remediateResource` function for your tagging rule that adds the tag if it is missing.
+Hint: Update your imports to include `remediateResourceOfType`
-1. Remove the `Department` tag from the bucket in your Pulumi program and an `Owner` tag with the value `bugs-bunny`.
+1. Remove the `Department` tag from the bucket in your Pulumi program and add an `Owner` tag with the value `bugs-bunny`.
 You'll use this to verify the correctness of your remediation rule.
 1. Rerun your policy pack.
 Your policy should pass because the remediation function will add the missing required tag.
 Note the diff created by the remediation function: Your function should _only_ add the `Department` tag and should not alter or remove the `Owner` tag.

 ## Authoring Stack Policies